 To reach the medieval city from the canal – cross the canal at the bridge in front of the train station.
 Continue along this road to the far side of the park on your right.
 Buses leave from the bus stops here.

-Between Alzonne and Carcassonne, accommodation is available in Pezens and onboard a barge moored permanently at Écluse d’Herminis (check here for a full list of accommodation options along the Midi Canal) but if you continue on to Carcassonne, you’ll find a wide range of hotels (I can personally recommend Hôtel le Donjon which is located inside the walls of the medieval city), chambres d’hôtes and a campground.
+Between Alzonne and Carcassonne, accommodation is available in Pezens and onboard a barge moored permanently at Écluse d’Herminis (check here for a full list of towns and villages offering accommodation along the Midi Canal) but if you continue on to Carcassonne, you’ll find a wide range of hotels (I can personally recommend Hôtel le Donjon which is located inside the walls of the medieval city), chambres d’hôtes and a campground.

 You’ll also find a full range of other services, including bakeries, supermarkets, pharmacies and ATMs in the Ville Basse (lower town) between the canal and the medieval city.